Updated 31st May 2022

 For full current listings of local Green Party and local community events, check out our Events calendar.

+Not yet a member?
+It will cost between 50p and £3 per month, and grant you access to all these local opportunities.
 See our separate page for information about joining the Green Party.

 For local collaboration among active members, the local party is using the digital platform Slack, accessible in any Web browser or as an app (iOS/Android/Windows).

 All members who wish to be active in local party activities are strongly encouraged to get yourselves onto our Slack workspace (where the most up-to-date discussion and information is likely to be available) and then to set up the Slack app on your smartphone.

 Slack is organised by "channels", where you sign up for the channels relevant to you: